DNA Testing For Immigration Purposes

 How long does it take to get a visa after DNA results?

-What type of DNA sample will be used for my DNA Test?
+What type of DNA samples will be collected for DNA Testing?